Table of Contents

 How do I make Mumbai spice at home without buying a pre-mix?

 Creating your own healthy Mumbai Spice blend at home is simple and rewarding.
-It allows you to control the freshness, balance, and heat level — and ensures you’re getting an authentic taste of Mumbai’s bustling street food culture.
+It allows you to control the freshness, balance, and heat level and this also ensures you’re getting an authentic taste of Mumbai’s bustling street food culture.
 By toasting and grinding whole spices, you unlock deeper aromas and richer flavours that store-bought versions often lack.

 Ingredients for Homemade Mumbai Spice Mix